IntelliJ IDEA enables usage of the following testing frameworks:

 Shoulda is intended for unit testing, and becomes available in Ruby projects on attaching the

 shouldagem.
-So doing, the Shoulda tests are added on to the Test::Unit framework.
+In doing so, the Shoulda tests are added on to the Test::Unit framework.

 RSpec.
 This testing tool supports BDD.
 RSpec becomes available in Ruby projects on attaching the